Simple way to run test steps and automatic logging

 pip install test_steps

 Example for using simple-step functions

-More functions: lt, gt, more operators/functions can be added, see the section: add more operators/check functions via 3 steps
+More functions: lt, gt, more can be added, a hook can be designed to adding more

 Logging of the steps